mmig/libflac.js/README.md

 # Building
 ------

-Building libflac.js requires that [emscripten] is installed and configured.
+Building libflac.js requires that [emscripten][emscripten] is installed and configured.

 See the [documentation][emscripten-doc] and the [main site][emscripten-main] for an introduction, tutorials etc.